JYVSECTEC/PHR-model-links/Hypotheses/guides.md

 * [OCTAVE®-S Implementation Guide, Version 1.0](https://resources.sei.cmu.edu/asset_files/Handbook/2005_002_001_14273.pdf) - OCTAVE-S 1.0 implementation guide.
 * [OWASP Testing Guide v4](https://owasp.org/www-project-web-security-testing-guide/assets/archive/OWASP_Testing_Guide_v4.pdf) - OWASP testing guide version 4.0.
 * [WSTG - v4.1](https://owasp.org/www-project-web-security-testing-guide/v41/) - OWASP web security testing guide version 4.1.
+* [THREAT MODELING MANIFESTO](https://www.threatmodelingmanifesto.org) - Use the Manifesto as a guide to develop or refine a methodology that best fits your needs.
+We believe that following the guidance in the Manifesto will result in more effective and more productive threat modeling.
+In turn, this will help you to successfully develop more secure applications, systems, and organizations and protect them from threats to your data and services.
+The Manifesto contains ideas, but is not a how-to, and is methodology-agnostic.